fghpdf/X-largest/README.md

 The tool will pick the line whose number >= 99900 and write it into a new file.

-This file named as `gen_top_x.txt`, it can help us to test more conveniently.
+This file named `gen_top_x.txt` can help us to test more conveniently.

 #### 🧮Calculate the number of files
 Goroutine can use the cores of the machine.